fabrylab/pyTFM/docs/tutorialAddon.rst

     from pyTFM.data_analysis import *

-Next we read the output files from wildtype and KO data sets.
+Next, we read the output files from wildtype and KO data sets.
 This is done in two steps: First the text files are read into a dictionary where they are sorted for the frames, object ids and the type of the quantity.
-Then this dictionary is reduced to a dictionary where each key is the name of a quantity and the value is a list of the measured values.
+Then frames and objects are pooled to a dictionary where each key is the name of a quantity and the value is a list of the measured values.
-Note that our output text file for the last step should be called "out0.txt" if you followed the tutorial exactely.
+Note that our output text file for the last step should be called "out0.txt" if you followed the tutorial exactly.

 .. code-block:: python

     # reading the Wildtype data set.
 Use your own output text file here
-    file_WT = r"/home/user/Software/pyTFM/example_analysis/WT/out0.txt"
+    file_WT = r"/home/user/Software/example_data_for_pyTFM/clickpoints_tutorial/WT/out.txt"
     # reading the parameters and the results, sorted for frames and object ids
-    parameter_dict_WT,res_dict_WT = read_output_file(file_WT)
+    parameter_dict_WT, res_dict_WT = read_output_file(file_WT)
-    # pooling all frames together.
+    # pooling all frames and objects together.
-    n_frames_WT,values_dict_WT, frame_list_WT = prepare_values(res_dict_WT)
+    n_frames_WT, values_dict_WT, frame_list_WT = prepare_values(res_dict_WT)
     # reading the KO data set.
 Use your own output text file here
-    file_KO = r"/home/user/Software/pyTFM/example_analysis/KO/out0.txt"
+    file_KO = r"/home/user/Software/example_data_for_pyTFM/clickpoints_tutorial/KO/out.txt"
-    parameter_dict_KO,res_dict_KO=read_output_file(file_KO)
+    parameter_dict_KO, res_dict_KO = read_output_file(file_KO)
-    n_frames_KO,values_dict_KO, frame_list_KO=prepare_values(res_dict_KO)
+    n_frames_KO, values_dict_KO, frame_list_KO = prepare_values(res_dict_KO)

 We are going to use the dictionaries with pooled values (values_dict_WT and values_dict_KO) for plotting.
-First let's do some normalization: We can guess that a larger colony generates more forces.
-If we assume the relation is somewhat linear it is useful to normalize measures of the force generation with the area of the colony:
+First, let's do some normalization: We can guess that a larger colony generates more forces.
+If we assume this relation is somewhat linear it is useful to normalize measures of the force generation with the surface area of the colony:

 .. code-block:: python

     # normalizing the strain energy
-    values_dict_WT["strain energy per area"] = values_dict_WT["strain energy on colony"]/values_dict_WT["area of colony"]
+    values_dict_WT["strain energy per area"] = values_dict_WT["strain energy"]/values_dict_WT["area Cell Area"]
-    values_dict_KO["strain energy per area"] = values_dict_KO["strain energy on colony"]/values_dict_WT["area of colony"]
+    values_dict_KO["strain energy per area"] = values_dict_KO["strain energy"]/values_dict_WT["area Cell Area"]
-    # normalizing the contractillity
+    # normalizing the contractility
-    values_dict_WT["contractillity per area"] = values_dict_WT["contractillity on colony"]/values_dict_WT["area of colony"]
+    values_dict_WT["contractility per area"] = values_dict_WT["contractility"]/values_dict_WT["area Cell Area"]
-    values_dict_KO["contractillity per area"] = values_dict_KO["contractillity on colony"]/values_dict_WT["area of colony"]
+    values_dict_KO["contractility per area"] = values_dict_KO["contractility"]/values_dict_WT["area Cell Area"]

-Note that this only works if force generation and area were calculated successfully for all colonies.
+Note that this only works if force generation and area were calculated for all colonies - this requires that you outline the colony with the mask "Cell Boundary".

-Now we can perform a t-test to check if there are any significant differences between KO and WT.
-We will do this for all value pairs at once and later display only the most important ones value pairs.
+Now we can perform a t-test to identify any significant differences between KO and WT.
+We will do this for all quantity pairs at once and later display only the most important quantities.
-Unfortunately, due to the the fact that we analyzed only two colonies per data set you will find no significant diffrence in this case.
+Unfortunately, due to the the fact that we analyzed only two colonies per data set you will find no significant differences in this case.

 .. code-block:: python

     # t-test for all value pairs
     t_test_dict = t_test(values_dict_WT,values_dict_KO)

 Let's produce some plots.
-First, we are going to compare some key measures with box plots.
-The function "box_plots" expects two dictionaries with values, a list ("labels") with two elements, which identifies these dictionary and a list ("types") of measures that you want to plot.
-Additionally you can provide a dictionary containing statistical test results and specify your own axis labels and axis limits:
+First, we are going to compare some key quantities with box plots.
+The function "box_plots" expects two dictionaries with values, a list ("labels") with two elements, which identifies these dictionary and a list ("types") of quantities that you want to plot.
+Additionally, you can provide a dictionary containing statistical test results and specify your own axis labels and axis limits:

 .. code-block:: python

-    lables = ["WT", "KO"] # designations for the two dictionaries that are provided to the box_plots functions types = ["contractillity per area", "strain energy per area"] # name of the measures that are plotted ylabels = ["contractillity per colony area [N/m²]", "strain energy per colony area [J/m²]"] # custom axes labels
+    lables = ["WT", "KO"] # designations for the two dictionaries that are provided to the box_plots functions types = ["contractility per area", "strain energy per area"] # name of the quantities that are plotted ylabels = ["contractility per colony area [N/m²]", "strain energy per colony area [J/m²]"] # custom axes labels
-    # producing a two box plots comparing the strain energy and the contractillity in WT and KO
+    # producing a two box plots comparing the strain energy and the contractility in WT and KO
     fig_force = box_plots(values_dict_WT, values_dict_KO, lables, t_test_dict=t_test_dict, types=types,
                low_ylim=0, ylabels=ylabels, plot_legend=True)